10 Tips on Crafting a Great Personal Statement for College

 1. Start Early and Allow Time for Reflection

 Writing a personal statement takes time and introspection.
-Start in late June to give yourself ample time to reflect on your experiences, goals, and values.
-Allow for multiple drafts and revisions to refine your ideas and ensure a polished final product.
-This will take months of revisiting your writing or even writing multiple drafts to approach your essay from a variety of angles.
+Start by brainstorming ideas in spring and use that final junior writing assignment often centered around writing the personal statement to attempt a first draft.
+Thereafter, reflect in late June on the topic and other sample essays to determine if this is the right topic for you which will also give you ample time to reflect on your experiences, goals, and values and see if it aligns with the story you want to tell.
+Starting in spring it allows for multiple drafts and revisions to refine your ideas and ensure a polished final product.
+It will take months of revisiting your writing or even writing multiple drafts to approach your essay from a variety of angles.

 2. Be Authentic and Genuine

-Your personal statement should be a reflection of your true self.
+The personal statement should be a reflection of your true self.
 Avoid trying to impress admissions committees with what you think they want to hear.
 Instead, be honest and genuine in sharing your unique story and perspectives.
 Admissions officers value authenticity and are keen on getting to know the real you through your warmth, vulnerability, and anecdotes.
+Admissions is interested in reading about how your brain unpacks your world and processes what you have experienced, learned, and are curious about.

 3. Tell a Captivating Story